-Google My Business & Zero-Click Search
+Google Business Profile & Zero-Click Search

 As local marketers, we want the user to click through to the business’ website to read, buy, request an appointment, etc. In the world of zero-click searches, this could make a business owner feel like they don’t need search engine optimization (SEO) for their website.
 However, this is totally wrong!
 Stay with me… I’ll explain why SEO is important below.